A study guide to Canada for Bangladeshi Students

 There is an endless list of universities, colleges, and technical schools, applied arts and science institutions in Canada that offer diverse educational possibilities.
 While Canada has long been recognised for its postgraduate diploma programs, which provide students with a three-year work permit, Bachelor’s degrees have recently become popular among students who want to study for three to five years to improve their job prospects.

 The first step to applying to universities in Canada is to develop a shortlist of universities with good rankings and offer a good curriculum for your desired area of study.
 The next step is to look through the admission requirements of each university.
 The admission requirements vary from university to university; therefore, looking at each one’s specific needs is essential.
 Overall, high grades are critical since this ensures admission to top-ranking universities.
+Graduate Track Consultancy is one of most renowned Canada student visa agency in Bangladesh.
+If you need agency help for Canada student visa you can contact them without for assistance.
+General Canada student visa guidance can be found at IRCC website.

-For Undergraduate or Bachelor’s Degree
+Undergraduate or Bachelor’s Degree

 In Canadian Universities, completion of high school or qualification up to 12th grade and having proficiency in one of the two official languages (English and French) are the two most basic requirements for admission.
-Some other basic requirements for applying include an overall grade percentage of 70% in 12th grade or HSC/A levels, a minimum score of 580-600 in TOEFL, and a minimum score of 6/6.5 in IELTS.
+Some other basic requirements for applying include an overall grade percentage of 70% in 12th grade or HSC/A levels, a minimum score of 580-600 in TOEFL, and a minimum score of 6/6.5 in IELTS or Duolingo 110-120.
 There are various fields of study to choose from in undergraduate courses, ranging from mathematics and science to history and psychology.

-For Postgraduate or Master’s Degree
+Postgraduate or Master’s Degree

 In Canadian universities, in most cases, an undergraduate degree is needed to get admitted into a postgraduate program.
 However, there may be a few exceptions.
 Students must have a core theoretical understanding to carry out their independent studies because graduate degrees require (in most cases) independent research and minor coursework.
 Students must generally have a supervisor verify their suitability for graduate school.
 Typically, this is accomplished by an interview between a potential graduate student and several supervisors, during which the student tries to match their study program with a supervisor interested in a related topic.
 Suppose graduate students can financially support themselves during their graduate program (either through securing a scholarship or fellowship or with the supervisor granting financial assistance from their grant resources).
 In that case, they have a better chance of being accepted.
 Most graduate institutions will not accept students unless they already have their finances.
 Additional requirements are a full-time working experience of 2-3 years, a minimum IELTS score of 6.5, a minimum TOEFL score of 580-600, and a four years Bachelor’s degree with an overall average of at least 70%.